gilsh2/BlockStacking/readme.txt

 Files:
-blocks.py the python code for the Block stacking problem.
-Readme.txt - this documentation file
+blocks.py the python code for the Block stacking problem. readme.txt - this documentation file

 To run  the program  execute from a command line :  python blocks.py  <infile.txt> <outfile.txt>